Book of Veles: History of the book's discovery according to Mirolyubov

 In 1919, a lieutenant of the White Russian Army, Fedor Arturovich Izenbek, found a bunch of wooden planks written in strange script in a looted mansion of Kurakins near Kharkiv (Ukraine).
-After the defeat of the Army, Isenbeck emigrated to Belgrade, where in 1923 he unsuccessfully tried to sell the planks to the Belgrade library and museum.
+After the defeat of the Army, Isenbeck immigrated to Belgrade, where in 1923 he unsuccessfully tried to sell the planks to the Belgrade library and museum.
 In 1925 he settled in Brussels, where he gave the planks to Yuriy Mirolyubov, who was the first to study them seriously.
 Izenbek treated the planks very carefully, did not allow them to be taken out of his house and refused a suggestion by a professor of University of Brussels to hand them over for studying.
 Later this refusal to permit others to study these texts would lead people to suspect them as forgeries.

 For fifteen years Mirolyubov restored, photographed, transcribed (as photographs proved to be unreadable) and finally translated the text.
 He managed to transcribe most of the planks.

 In August 1941 Nazi Germany occupied Brussels, Izenbek died and the planks were lost.
-Mirolyubov emigrated to the United States and passed the materials in 1953 to professor A. A. Kurenkov (Kur) who then published them in the magazine Zhar-Ptitsa (Жар-птица, "Firebird") from March 1957 until May 1959.
+Mirolyubov immigrated to the United States and passed the materials in 1953 to professor A. A. Kurenkov (Kur) who then published them in the magazine Zhar-Ptitsa (Жар-птица, "Firebird") from March 1957 until May 1959.
 Later the text was studied by Sergey Paramonov (Lesnoy).